damartripamungkas/botdexdamar/README.md

 # features exploit
 for more details, please check the config/config.js file
 ```
-(EXPLOIT) custom node url.
-(EXPLOIT) custom gwei, gaslimit, slippage.
+(EXPLOIT) custom node url, custom gwei, gaslimit, slippage
-(EXPLOIT) free mempool premium for filter transaction.
+(EXPLOIT) free mempool premium for filter pending transaction.
 (FIRSTLAUNCHBUY) swap token with in the same blockNumber along with addLiquidity method or enable swap. this process using SCRIPT or CUSTOM ROUTER.
-(FIRSTLAUNCHBUY) swap token with custom router and chi gas token for reduce transaction fees. this process using CUSTOM ROUTER for process reduce transaction fees.
+(FIRSTLAUNCHBUY) swap token with custom router and chi gas token for reduce transaction fees. this process using CUSTOM ROUTER.
 (FIRSTLAUNCHBUY) swap token with bulk transactions using custom router. this process using CUSTOM ROUTER for process send bulk transaction on 1 transaction.
-(FIRSTLAUNCHBUY) spam buy before launch with targetBulk. this process using SCRIPT for process send bulk transaction with different transaction.
 (FIRSTLAUNCHBUY) auto takeprofit and cutlose on autotrade sell token.
-(SANDWICH) swap token with sandwich and arbitrange method. this process using SCRIPT or CUSTOM ROUTER for process sandwich.
+(SANDWICH) swap token with sandwich. this process using SCRIPT or CUSTOM ROUTER for process sandwich.
-(SANDWICH) swap token with high gwei before target success do transaction. this process using SCRIPT or CUSTOM ROUTER for process sandwich.
+(SANDWICH) swap token with high gwei before target success do transaction. this process using CUSTOM ROUTER for process sandwich.
 (SANDWICH) sell all balance token after buy and after target success do transaction. this process using SCRIPT or CUSTOM ROUTER for process sandwich.
 (SANDWICH) delay after execute sandwich
 (SANDWICH) filterMinimumAmountTarget
-(BUYBULK) spam buy with nonce difference of 1 blockNumber per transaction with targetBulk. this process using SCRIPT for process send bulk transaction with different transaction.
+(BUYBULK) spam buy with targetBulk. this process using SCRIPT for process send bulk transaction with different transaction.
 ```

 # screnshot